AnhTaFP/go-error-handling/README.md

 # go-error-handling

 This repository presents an approach to handle errors effectively in Go.
-The project structure follows a layered structure, but the approach can actually be applied in other styles.
+The project follows a layered structure, but the approach can actually be applied for other styles.